 Staying in the property can help the bank maintain the value of their investment, so it’s actually in their best interests to keep it occupied.
-Partly because of the ways that the foreclosure laws are structured in IL, banks may ask you to leave while wanting you to stay.
+Partly because of the ways that the foreclosure laws are structured in TN, banks may ask you to leave while wanting you to stay.

 There are a few perfectly legal ways to remain in your home, even after foreclosure.

 How To Stay In My Home After Foreclosure In Memphis, Nashville, Knoxville, Chattanooga

 Not all these options are available (depending on your situation and your lenders), and you’ll need some expert advice along the way to help you get through.

 1) Wait it out.
 Honestly, this is a pretty bad option, but it seems to be increasingly common.
 You definitely shouldn’t run away and abandon your house when the first notice of default shows up.
 Remember that the proceedings and the process takes months and sometimes years.
 It’s not over until it’s over, so don’t give up too early.
 On the other hand, don’t wait until the sheriff shows up to evict you to start packing up your stuff.

 2) Go to court.
 In very rare cases, judges are granting stays and delaying evictions.
 This is really only a valid option if you (and your attorneys) can prove that the bank has neglected a legal requirement during the foreclosure process.
 During the past few years, a lot of fraudulent behavior at banks has been uncovered – so we may see an increasing trend of using the courts to stop foreclosure.
 Fighting banks with lawyers is very difficult, expensive and time-consuming, even if you’ve got a perfect case (most people don’t stand a chance).